Tamir Cohen: International career

 Cohen made seven appearances for the Israel under-21 national al team.
 His first appearance on the U-21 team was on the losing side to Cyprus.

 He played for the Israel national team against Croatia on 13 October 2007.

 Personal life

-Cohen holds an Italian passport in addition to his Israeli citizenship owing to his Italian-Jewish (Sephardi Jewish) ancestry.
+Cohen holds an Italian passport in addition to his Israeli one owing to his Italian ancestry.
 His citizenship of a European Union country gives him the option of playing for an EU football club without having to be classified as a foreigner.

 He is the son of Maccabi Tel Aviv and Liverpool player Avi Cohen.
 Following his father's ultimately fatal motorcycle accident in December 2010, he flew to Israel to be at his father's bedside.
 On 24 April 2011, Cohen emotionally celebrated by taking off his shirt to reveal a picture of his father after scoring the winning goal in Bolton's 2–1 victory over Arsenal.

 Cohen is also the nephew of the former Israeli association football player Vicky Peretz and the cousin of Peretz's sons, Adi Peretz and Omer Peretz.